-You can have one of each of these varieties, however, some of them will have to overlap or be skipped if you have a smaller tray with less varieties.
+You can have one of each of these varieties, however, some of them will have to overlap or be skipped if you have a smaller tray with fewer varieties.

 Now on to the recipes!
-Here’s some of my favourite recipes that I love to make for Christmas and often end up on my baking tray.
+Here are some of my favourite recipes that I love to make for Christmas and often end up on my baking tray.

 If you liked this blog post, follow me on Facebook, TikTok, and Instagram for more cold-climate gardening tips, delicious recipes, and cut flower goodness!
 I also make weekly videos over on my YouTube channel.
 I hope to see you there!